CodePath-Team-5/SCHOOL-Q-A/README.md

 ### 2. Screen Archetypes

-*    Login screen
+*    Login screen: user can login their account
-*    Register screen
+*    Register screen: user can register for an account
-*    Search screen
-*    Compose question screen
+*    Search screen: user can search for Q&A posts based on their searching question,phrase,terms
+*    Compose question screen: user can compose a question post. (optional) User can upload imgage from photo library along with the question
-*    Post's content screen (showing question, answers, and comment box)
+*    Post's content screen (showing questions, answers, and comment box): user can view the question, list of answers, and a comment box to add their answer to question
-*    User's Profile screen
+*    User's Profile screen: user can view their basic profile, user's question posts and (option) user's favorite posts.

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

 * User tab
 * Search tab
+* (optional) User's favorite posts tab

 **Flow Navigation** (Screen to Screen)

 * User tab
     * If not yet logged in -> login/register screen
     * If logged-in:
-        * User's post
+        * User's posts.
+            *  (optional) user can delete their post.
+            *  (optional) mark 'completed' if their issue is ressolved
         *
 * Search tab
     * Search by full-sentence question